-Tangerine really shines as the best all-in-one option when it comes to Canada’s online banks – but it’s not really the best in any one category (aside from their free money-back credit card).
+Tangerine is the best low-fee, all-in-one option when it comes to Canada’s online banks – but it’s not really the best in any one category (although their free money-back credit card comes close).

-They have mortgage and loan options similar to traditional banks – but not the lowest in the field.
+They have mortgage and loan options similar to traditional banks – but not the best in the field.

 And while Tangerine was a market leader in daily interest rates when the company was first established, their rates dropped to rock bottom over the years and haven’t fully recovered yet.
 Tangerine’s chequing account interest for balances under $100,000 currently ranges from 0.5% to 1.0%.
 That’s not bad compared to some of the big banks, but there’s just no comparison to the high interest savings rates that EQ is offering.